By Jason Barnette

 The Greenwood Museum – locally called The Museum – is a great place to begin exploring the city.
 The two-story museum features rotating exhibits, artifacts, and recreation of historic storefronts from the city’s past.
 After a million-dollar renovation, the Greenwood Community Theatre reopened as the destination for live performances, concerts, and movies in an intimate setting.
 Next door, the Arts Center of Greenwood is the city’s visitor center and exhibition space for local artwork.

-Driving out of downtown, the Railroad Historical Center offers a fantastic opportunity to take a guided tour through several railroad cars and learn about the history of railway traffic through the region.
-Emerald Farm is a family-friendly destination where visitors can see peacocks and goats while shopping for handmade soaps and antiques.
-At the Benjamin Mays Historic Site, you can learn about the history of the influential Civil Rights advocate, explore the small museum, and wander through his childhood home.
+Driving out of downtown, the Railroad Historical Center offers a fantastic opportunity to take a guided tour through several railroad cars and learn about the history of railway traffic through the region. [removed Emerald Farm] At the Benjamin Mays Historic Site, you can learn about the history of the influential Civil Rights advocate, explore the small museum, and explore his childhood home on a guided tour.

 Don’t miss out on the entertainment with a night at the 25 Drive-In Movie Theater, one of only three drive-in theaters remaining in the state.
 Choose from three screens and double features on the weekends – and don’t forget to get some food at the concession stand bordering on a full-fledged restaurant.

 You will never go hungry from a lack of options in Greenwood.
 Get your BBQ fix at The Carolina Tavern, Fat Daddy’s BBQ, or Little Pigs BBQ Restaurant.
-Order a brick oven-baked pizza at The Mill House and then walk next door to Good Times Brewery to sample their craft beer.
+Order a brick oven-baked pizza at The Mill House and sample some craft beer from Good Times Brewery next door.
 Kicker’s Takeout offers savory food in a hole-in-the-wall setting – perfect for lunch – or you could try Polo’s Restaurant for a more charming sit-down atmosphere.

 Where to Stay in Greenwood